Modularity maximization and community detection in complex networks through recursive and hierarchical annealing in the D-Wave Advantage quantum processing units: Materials and methods

-Even though $\mathcal{C}$ is bounded, the number of possible elements it contains grows faster than exponentially with the size of the network \cite{Fortunato2007}.
-Furthermore, it has been proven that maximizing modularity is an NP-complete problem \cite{Brandes2008}, thus justifying QA methods \cite{Farhi2001}.
+More precisely, $\hat{Q}$ is the modularity of the network, since it is obtained from the community structure that maximizes $Q$ in Eq. \ref{eq:modularity}.
 To maximize the modularity index, the first term in Eq. \ref{eq:modularity} suggests defining clusters containing a large number of edges.
 On the contrary, the second term aims to minimize the size of such clusters.
-This is important because any algorithm could be prone to isolate given nodes to artificially boost the modularity index \cite{Wierzbinski2023}.
+This is important because any algorithm could be prone to isolating given nodes to boost the modularity index \cite{Wierzbinski2023}.
+Even though $\mathcal{C}$ is bounded, the number of possible elements it contains grows faster than exponentially with the size of the network \cite{Fortunato2007}.

-For a network of two communities, the modularity function in Eq. \ref{eq:modularity} can be mapped into an Ising system with variables $s_i = \{-1,1\}$ indicating that a certain node belongs to either one of the two communities present in the network \cite{Newman2006,Reichardt2006,Negre2020,Wierzbinski2023}.
-For undirected networks, where are the entries of the \textit{modularity} matrix, $A_{ij}$ are the entries of the symmetric adjacency matrix, $m = \frac{1}{2}\sum_{ij \in G}A_{ij}$ is the total edge-weight, and $g_i=\sum_j A_{ij}$ is the node weighted degree.
-For directed networks \cite{Leicht2008}, where are the entries of the \textit{directed} modularity matrix, $A_{ij}$ are the entries of the asymmetric adjacency matrix, $m=\sum_{ij}A_{ij}$ is the total edge-weight, $g_i^{in}=\sum_j A_{ij}$ is the node weighted in-degree, and $g_j^{out}=\sum_i A_{ij}$ is the node weighted out-degree.
+Hereon, we denote a community structure of size $|C|=k$ as $C^k$.
+For a network of two communities (i.e., $k=2$), the modularity function in Eq. \ref{eq:modularity} can be mapped into an Ising system with variables $s_i = \{-1,1\}$ indicating that a certain node belongs to either one of the two communities present in the network~\cite{Newman2006,Reichardt2006}.
+For undirected networks, applying the transformation to Eq. \ref{eq:modularity} yields where are the entries of the \textit{modularity} matrix, $A_{ij}$ are the entries of the symmetric adjacency matrix, $m = \frac{1}{2}\sum_{ij \in G}A_{ij}$ is the total edge-weight, and $g_i=\sum_j A_{ij}$ is the node weighted degree.
+For directed networks~\cite{Leicht2008}, applying the transformation to Eq. \ref{eq:modularity} yields where are the entries of the \textit{directed} modularity matrix, $A_{ij}$ are the entries of the asymmetric adjacency matrix, $m=\sum_{ij}A_{ij}$ is the total edge-weight, $g_i^{in}=\sum_j A_{ij}$ is the node weighted in-degree, and $g_j^{out}=\sum_i A_{ij}$ is the node weighted out-degree.
 The superscript $d$ denotes a directed or asymmetric matrix.
 We detailed all the algebraic intermediate steps in the Supplementary Material.